AI-generated

 History

-4. Judge Limbona filed comments and motions for reconsideration denying the charges and claiming forgery.
+• Judge Limbona filed comments and motions for reconsideration denying candidacy and claiming due process violations

-7. NBI submitted report confirming authenticity of Judge Limbona's signature on the CoC (July 7, 2000).
+• July 7, 2000: NBI submitted report confirming Judge Limbona's signature

 Facts

-• COMELEC records confirmed that Judge Limbona filed a CoC as a party-list candidate for the Development Foundation of the Philippines (DFP) in the May 11, 1998 elections.
+• Judge Limbona filed a Certificate of Candidacy (COC) as a party-list candidate of the Development Foundation of the Philippines (DFP) for the May 11, 1998 elections while serving as judge and receiving salary

-• Alauya later denied authoring the initial complaint letter and requested his name be removed as complainant.
+• Alauya later denied authorship of the letter and requested his name be stricken from the records

 Arguments of the Petitioners